syedpeer/beautiful-jekyll/_posts/2021-11-24-securing-the-supply-chain.md

 </blockquote>

-## Computer Program Definition
+## Definition

 As defined by Wikipedia:

 <blockquote>